taha3313/taxi-ledger/project_overview.md

 *   **Blockchain Interaction:** It uses the `ethers.js` library to connect to the local Hardhat blockchain node.
 It interacts with the deployed `TaxiLedger` smart contract by using its address and ABI (Application Binary Interface).
 *   **User Interface (`App.jsx`):**
     *   The UI is divided into three tabs, one for each user role (Owner, Driver, Passenger).
-    *   **Owner Panel:** Allows the contract owner to enter a driver's Ethereum address and register them.
+    *   **Owner Panel:** Allows the contract owner (defaulted to Hardhat account 0) to register a new driver.
-    *   **Driver Panel:** Provides a form for a registered driver to input trip details (distance, duration) and record the trip.
+    *   **Driver Panel:** Provides a dropdown to select a driver account from the list of available Hardhat accounts.
+Once a registered driver account is selected, that user can input trip details and record the trip.
-    *   **Passenger Panel:** Allows any user to enter a Trip ID and view the complete, immutable details of that trip, including a QR code representation of the data.
+    *   **Passenger Panel:** Allows any user to enter a Trip ID and view the complete, immutable details of that trip.

 ---

-## 3. Source Code
+## 4. Source Code

 ### `contracts/TaxiLedger.sol`